iffy/iffy.github.com/_posts/2022-08-22-car-riders.md

 I should mention at this point that kids in the simulation start out walking fast, but quickly get tired and slow down.

-The kids crossing in front of the cars really delays the cars.
+The kids crossing in front of the cars really delays the cars in the center paths.

 ## Multiple, farther away dropoff spots